ClassicUO/classicuo-web/packages/web/docs/players/1_faq.md

 ### What do I do if the game runs poorly?

-You can try to check if the `Harwared accelerated` option is enabled
+You can try to check if the `Hardware accelerated` option is enabled